DabbinDallas/A4K_Recommendations/Getting Started COPY.md

 - price range
 - your own technical ability
 - other technical requirements such as 5.1, DTS, DV, HDR 10/10+, Dolby Atmos, DTS-HD, True-HD, Optical Support or CEC

-## Addons

-As we've said, Kodi is a standalone media player that doesn't offer any content of its own.

-There are official Kodi addons (those supported by Team Kodi) and unofficial addons which are supported privately by their developers and user community.
-"Addons" are small snippets of code that allow Kodi to access online content from a variety of sources.
-For example, the YouTube Addon gives (gave) Kodi access to YouTube videos.
-Some addons source content from one site whilst others can source content from multiple sites.
-These can be downloaded in a zip file but are usually stored on repositories.

-A "repository" is an online sever that developers can upload their addons to from which users can download them.
-Think a Dropbox or Google Drive account that only one person can upload to but everyone else can download from.

-A "build" is an installation of Kodi that someone has added repositories and addons to, made some sort of customisation and then shared for other users to download.
-It gives users a quick setup but is designed around the preferences of the build creator and as such, may not include all the addons each user would like or, as is often the case, the build is bloated with many addons the user neither needs or wants.

 ## Installing addons